By Arthur Teboul//Updated /9 min read/Tutorial

 What Is the Mermaid Live Editor?

-Because the Mermaid Live Editor loads the latest version of the Mermaid.js library directly, it always supports the newest diagram types and syntax features.
-When the Mermaid.js team ships an update, the Live Editor reflects those changes immediately.
-This makes it the definitive reference tool for testing whether your syntax is valid before embedding it in documentation, GitHub READMEs, or local Markdown files.
+Because the Live Editor loads the latest Mermaid.js version on every load, new diagram types appear as soon as Mermaid.js ships them.
+That makes it the canonical reference for testing syntax before embedding in GitHub READMEs, Confluence pages, or local .md files.

 How Do You Create Your First Diagram in the Mermaid Live Editor?